-2. EVs don't have enough range
+- EVs don't have enough range.

 Myth #1: EVs are more expensive than petrol or diesel vehicles

-When comparing list prices of traditional petrol and diesel engine vehicles and the list prices of EVs, you may have seen that the latter of the two is generally more expensive, although that being said it’s all relative and it depends on which cars you’re comparing.
+When comparing the list prices of traditional petrol and diesel cars and the list prices of EVs, you may realise that the latter of the two is generally more expensive, although that being said it’s all relative and it depends on which cars you’re comparing.

 If you choose to purchase an electric car, you won’t need to pay Vehicle Excise Duty (VED), and vehicles under £35,000 qualify for the Plug-In Car Grant, which is a government grant that knocks off £1,500 of the retail price.
 This cost will come off automatically when you go to purchase the vehicle from the manufacturer or dealership, so you won’t need to apply for this grant.

 However, just because the list price of an EV is more expensive doesn’t mean you can’t get an EV for a much better price.
 If you choose to lease using a salary sacrifice scheme instead of purchasing an EV, you can save up to 50% on your monthly car payment!
-If you’re interested in this scheme, click here to sign up to learn more.

-Myth #4: There aren’t enough charging points
+Myth #4: There aren’t enough electric vehicle charging points

 Over the last two decades, the energy efficiency in the UK has improved substantially.
-Today, we have roughly 75.8 GW of energy capacity in the UK (Gov) and in 2002 we saw the peak energy demand of 62GW, but since that, it has decreased by 16% to just above 50GW at the end of 2021.
-(AutoCar)The National Grid estimates that if hypothetically all cars in the UK became electric tomorrow, we would only see a 10% rise in energy demand.
+Today, we have roughly 75.8 GW of energy capacity in the UK and in 2002 we saw the peak energy demand of 62GW, but since that, it has decreased by 16% to just above 50GW at the end of 2021.
+The National Grid estimates that if hypothetically all cars in the UK became electric tomorrow, we would only see a 10% rise in energy demand.

 On the other hand, in 2021, an article from Forbes investigated this claim and found that if all of the 32.7 million passenger cars in the UK were electric and they were charged at exactly 7kWh at the same time, it would exceed the UK grid capacity by 3 times over.

-Furthermore, many EV drivers choose to have a home charging point installed, (most likely for convenience purposes) and a lot of these home charging points can be programmed to charge your vehicle at different times, often during off-peak hours (and this is a great way to save money on charging!).
-So why not sleep easy knowing that you’re EV will charge itself a much better price!
+Furthermore, many EV drivers choose to have a home charging point installed, (most likely for convenience purposes) and a lot of these home charging points can be programmed to charge your vehicle at different times, often during off-peak hours (and this is a great way to save money on EV charging!).
+So why not sleep easy knowing that your EV will charge itself a much better price?

-6. There aren’t many electric cars to choose from
+Myth #6: There aren’t many electric cars to choose from

 You can browse our range to see what we have in stock at the moment, but also know that if we don’t currently have your dream car in stock, we’ll do our best to source it for you, so you can get started on your EV journey!

 A lot of car manufacturers are hoping to get in and establish themselves before the inevitable boom in the industry, so if you’re still a bit hesitant and want to wait to see what’s on the horizon for the EV market and what specific manufacturers are planning, here’s a great article with summaries of what they’re planning.

-9. You’ll run out of charge when stuck in traffic
+Myth #7: You’ll run out of charge when stuck in traffic

-EVs barely use any power when stationary as the motors aren’t being used, so in order for this to happen you would already need to have essentially run out of battery before getting stuck in traffic.
+EVs barely use any power when stationary as the electric motors aren’t being used, so in order for this to happen, you would already need to have essentially run out of battery before getting stuck in traffic.

 love to join?
 Help your employees benefit from one of the best employee benefit schemes going without it costing you a penny.
 Drop us an email and we’ll be in touch within 24 hours.